UBC-MDS/datastructpy/README.md

     **Methods**
     - **`insert(root, key)`**:
         - This method inserts a specified key into a Binary Search Tree (BST) by recursively finding the correct position while maintaining BST properties, creating a new root node if the tree is empty, inserting into the left subtree if the key is smaller, or the right subtree if larger.
+    - **`search(key)`**:
+        - This method checks whether a specified key exists in the Binary Search Tree (BST).
+It starts from the root and traverses the tree based on the key’s value, returning True if the key is found and False otherwise.
+This method is called directly on the BinarySearchTree instance, providing an easy way to verify the presence of a value in the tree.
     - **`delete(root, key)`**:
         - This method deletes a specified key from a Binary Search Tree (BST).
 If the key is found, it removes the node while maintaining BST properties.
 For nodes with two children, it replaces the node with its in-order successor (smallest value in the right subtree) and then deletes the successor node.
 If the node has one child or no children, it is removed, and its child (if any) takes its place.
     - **`list_to_tree(elements)`**:
         - This static method constructs a Binary Search Tree (BST) from a given list of elements.
 It sequentially inserts each element into the BST, ensuring the tree maintains its BST properties.
 The method is accessed directly via the BinarySearchTree class and returns a BinarySearchTree object with the provided elements organized in a valid BST structure.
-    - **`searchBST(root, value)`**:
-    - This function searches for a specified value within a Binary Search Tree (BST).
-It traverses the tree recursively, comparing the value with the root and navigating left or right based on the comparison.
-    - **Returns**: `True` if the value is found, `False` otherwise.

 ## datastructpy in Python Ecosystem
 datastructpy complements Python’s standard library by providing customizable implementations of essential data structures for learning and interview preparation.
 While modules like collections (e.g., deque) and heapq focus on optimized, ready-to-use structures, datastructpy emphasizes clarity and adaptability, making it ideal for understanding core concepts.
 Unlike specialized libraries like [pyrsistent](https://pypi.org/project/pyrsistent/) or [sortedcontainers](https://pypi.org/project/sortedcontainers/), datastructpy bridges the gap between practical functionality and educational needs, carving out a unique space in the Python ecosystem.